ArmandoBMTH/clear/README.md

-# clear
+# Movies
-This solution is to clear's test
+This project is the solution to clear's test

+## Usage
+ - Download repo